RahulNarayanan8/OpenEvidenceTakeHome/README.md

 The ads and their information are stored in the categories_ads.json file.

+Unit tests for functionality (specifically in the classify.py file) are available in tests.py

 ### Data Collection
 Several different kinds of data are collected in the app.
 The number of times each disease is mentioned as a keyword is recorded and stored in the disease_counts.json file.
 Additionally, the number of times each ad is clicked on is recorded in the ad_clicks.json file.
 Also, the total amount of time spent on each query is stored in disease_times.json (organized by disease).
 The number of mentions of uncategorized diseases is available in uncategorized.json.